Placeholder-Software/wasmbox/docs/reference/code/simplewasmmonobehaviour.md

 Get the "wrapper" code which has been created.
 WASM code can be invoked through this.

 This property will throw an `InvalidOperationException` if it is access when the wrapper is not valid.
-The wrapper is only valid after `OnCreatedWrapper` has been called and before `OnDisable` has been called.
+The wrapper is only valid after `OnWrapperCreated` has been called and before `OnDisable` has been called.

 ## Methods